Sharing an article from Professional Adviser by Paul Bridgwater of One Family regarding the stress that the pandemic has put on finances.

 This means that there is a lot of scope for the popularity of the product to grow as those who have been forced to change their retirement plans look to free up wealth held in the form of bricks and mortar.

 Currently, 58% of 55-64-year-olds own their home outright and this increases to 76% among 65-74-year-olds, Statista reports.
 So even if many in this age group have been hit hard financially, they do have options.
 Options they will need an adviser to help them to explore.

-Cost of care As well as offsetting holes in savings from the pandemic, equity release could help ease concerns around the cost of care in the future and the resultant pressure on family finances among younger generations.
+As well as offsetting holes in savings from the pandemic, equity release could help ease concerns around the cost of care in the future and the resultant pressure on family finances among younger generations.
 It might also be used to improve or adapt property to allow for the more complex needs of later life.
 This can enable people to stay in their family home, where they may have happy memories, rather than be having to contemplate the upheaval of moving to a smaller retirement property.